adamsalter/sitemap_generator/README.md

 ## Changelog

+* v4.3.1: Support integer timestamps.
+Update README for new features added in last release.
 * v4.3.0: Support `media` attibute on alternate links ([#125](https://github.com/kjvarga/sitemap_generator/issues/125)).
 Changed `SitemapGenerator::S3Adapter` to write files in a single operation, avoiding potential permissions errors when listing a directory prior to writing ([#130](https://github.com/kjvarga/sitemap_generator/issues/130)).
 Remove Sitemap Writer from ping task ([#129](https://github.com/kjvarga/sitemap_generator/issues/129)).
 Support `url:expires` element ([#126](https://github.com/kjvarga/sitemap_generator/issues/126)).
 * v4.2.0: Update Google ping URL.
 Quote the ping URL in the output.
 Support Video `video:price` element ([#117](https://github.com/kjvarga/sitemap_generator/issues/117)).
 Support symbols as well as strings for most arguments to `add()` ([#113](https://github.com/kjvarga/sitemap_generator/issues/113)).
 Ensure that `public_path` and `sitemaps_path` end with a slash (`/`) ([#113](https://github.com/kjvarga/sitemap_generator/issues/118)).
 * v4.1.1: Support setting the S3 region.
 Fixed bug where incorrect URL was being used in the ping to search engines - only affected sites with a single sitemap file and no index file.
 Output the URL being pinged in the verbose output.
 Test in Rails 4.